2024–25 in English football: Championship

 Another topsy-turvy relegation battle ensued, with several sides in the mix until the end and only one team having their relegation confirmed before the final matchday.
 Cardiff City were the first side to suffer relegation, dropping into the third tier for the first time in 22 years; the Bluebirds remained in the relegation mire all season long, looking like overcoming a bad start to the season - only for a run of just five wins after December to go against them and send them back into the bottom three.
-Plymouth Argyle were the second side to go down; the Pilgrims never recovering from the disastrous pre-season decision to appoint England legend Wayne Rooney as they struggled; even a late improvement in form after the hiring of new manager Miron Muslić came too little too late as the club returned to League One after two years.
+Plymouth Argyle were the second side to go down; the Pilgrims never recovering from the disastrous pre-season decision to appoint England legend Wayne Rooney as they struggled; even a late improvement in form after the hiring of new manager Miron Muslić, including a shock FA Cup victory over Liverpool in February came too little too late as the club returned to League One after two years.
 The final relegation place went to Luton Town; having been tipped for an immediate return to the Premier League; the Hatters were in the relegation mire from the start, and despite seemingly recovering, a terrible run of form after Christmas plunged them into the bottom three; a late good run of form under new manager Matt Bloomfield not proving enough as the club became the first since Sunderland in 2018 to suffer two successive relegations from the top flight to the third tier, returning to League One after six years.